exasol/exasol-rest-api/doc/user_guide/user-guide.md

 The REST API needs to be installed on a internet-facing server machine/VM that also has connectivity to the database environment.

-The REST API is stateless, so you can install it on multiple nodes put an HTTP load balancer in front.
+The REST API is stateless, so you can install it on multiple nodes and put a HTTP load balancer in front.

 We recommend to use HTTPS/TLS, see the [available options below](#using-secured-connection-https).